 Install Piconica (Android)

 Let’s start with a basic app, Musiclab is for all the beginners who want to dabble in music.
-It has a web interface which makes it truly portable and you can use it on any web browser.
+It has a web interface that makes it truly portable and you can use it on any web browser.
 The interface is extremely simple, making it suitable for kids and noobs like myself.
 You just have to click on any of the notes on the grid to activate that part, do this across the grid and then hit the play button and viola, music.
 You can change instruments without affecting the progress which includes piano, strings, bass, synth, etc. Export the project as a MIDI or a WAV file and save it on your computer with one click.
 Music lab is great for creating simple 8-bit style music, online.

 Check out Music Lab